godotengine/godot-docs/classes/class_node.rst

 - void **raise** **(** **)**

-Move this node to the top of the array of nodes of the parent node.
+Moves this node to the top of the array of nodes of the parent node.
 This is often useful on GUIs (:ref:`Control<class_control>`), because their order of drawing fully depends on their order in the tree.

 .. _class_Node_remove_and_skip:

 - void **remove_and_skip** **(** **)**

-Remove a node and set all its children as children of the parent node (if exists).
+Removes a node and set all its children as children of the parent node (if exists).
 All even subscriptions that pass by the removed node will be unsubscribed.

 .. _class_Node_remove_child:

 - void **remove_child** **(** :ref:`Node<class_node>` node **)**

-Remove a child ``Node``.
+Removes a child ``Node``.
 Node is NOT deleted and will have to be deleted manually.

 .. _class_Node_remove_from_group:

 - void **remove_from_group** **(** :ref:`String<class_string>` group **)**

-Remove a node from a group.
+Removes a node from a group.

 .. _class_Node_replace_by:

 - void **replace_by** **(** :ref:`Node<class_node>` node, :ref:`bool<class_bool>` keep_data=false **)**

-Replace a node in a scene by a given one.
+Replaces a node in a scene by a given one.
 Subscriptions that pass through this node will be lost.

 .. _class_Node_request_ready:

 - void **request_ready** **(** **)**

-Request that ``_ready`` be called again.
+Requests that ``_ready`` be called again.

 .. _class_Node_rpc:

 - :ref:`Variant<class_variant>` **rpc** **(** :ref:`String<class_string>` method **)** vararg

-Send a remote procedure call request to all peers on the network (and locally), optionally sending additional data as arguments.
+Sends a remote procedure call request to all peers on the network (and locally), optionally sending additional data as arguments.
 Call request will be received by nodes with the same :ref:`NodePath<class_nodepath>`.

 .. _class_Node_rpc_config:

 - void **rpc_config** **(** :ref:`String<class_string>` method, :ref:`int<class_int>` mode **)**

-Change the method's RPC mode (one of RPC_MODE\_\* constants).
+Changes the method's RPC mode (one of RPC_MODE\_\* constants).

 .. _class_Node_rpc_id:

 - :ref:`Variant<class_variant>` **rpc_id** **(** :ref:`int<class_int>` peer_id, :ref:`String<class_string>` method **)** vararg

-Send a :ref:`rpc<class_Node_rpc>` to a specific peer identified by *peer_id*.
+Sends a :ref:`rpc<class_Node_rpc>` to a specific peer identified by *peer_id*.

 .. _class_Node_rpc_unreliable:

 - :ref:`Variant<class_variant>` **rpc_unreliable** **(** :ref:`String<class_string>` method **)** vararg

-Send a :ref:`rpc<class_Node_rpc>` using an unreliable protocol.
+Sends a :ref:`rpc<class_Node_rpc>` using an unreliable protocol.

 .. _class_Node_rpc_unreliable_id:

 - :ref:`Variant<class_variant>` **rpc_unreliable_id** **(** :ref:`int<class_int>` peer_id, :ref:`String<class_string>` method **)** vararg

-Send a :ref:`rpc<class_Node_rpc>` to a specific peer identified by *peer_id* using an unreliable protocol.
+Sends a :ref:`rpc<class_Node_rpc>` to a specific peer identified by *peer_id* using an unreliable protocol.

 .. _class_Node_rset:

 - void **rset** **(** :ref:`String<class_string>` property, :ref:`Variant<class_variant>` value **)**

-Remotely change property's value on other peers (and locally).
+Remotely changes property's value on other peers (and locally).

 .. _class_Node_rset_config:

 - void **rset_config** **(** :ref:`String<class_string>` property, :ref:`int<class_int>` mode **)**

-Change the property's RPC mode (one of RPC_MODE\_\* constants).
+Changes the property's RPC mode (one of RPC_MODE\_\* constants).

 .. _class_Node_rset_id:

 - void **rset_id** **(** :ref:`int<class_int>` peer_id, :ref:`String<class_string>` property, :ref:`Variant<class_variant>` value **)**

-Remotely change property's value on a specific peer identified by *peer_id*.
+Remotely changes property's value on a specific peer identified by *peer_id*.

 .. _class_Node_rset_unreliable:

 - void **rset_unreliable** **(** :ref:`String<class_string>` property, :ref:`Variant<class_variant>` value **)**

-Remotely change property's value on other peers (and locally) using an unreliable protocol.
+Remotely changes property's value on other peers (and locally) using an unreliable protocol.

 .. _class_Node_rset_unreliable_id:

 - void **rset_unreliable_id** **(** :ref:`int<class_int>` peer_id, :ref:`String<class_string>` property, :ref:`Variant<class_variant>` value **)**

-Remotely change property's value on a specific peer identified by *peer_id* using an unreliable protocol.
+Remotely changes property's value on a specific peer identified by *peer_id* using an unreliable protocol.

 .. _class_Node_set_filename: